Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 The Academy object for the scene is placed on the Ball3DAcademy GameObject.
 When you look at an Academy component in the inspector, you can see several properties that control how the environment works.
-The **Training Hub** keeps track of which brains will send data during training, If a brain is added to the hub, his data will be sent to the external training process.
-If the `Train` checkbox is checked, the training process will be able to control the agents linked to the brain to train them.
+The **Broadcast Hub** keeps track of which brains will send data during training, If a brain is added to the hub, his data will be sent to the external training process.
+If the `Control` checkbox is checked, the training process will be able to control the agents linked to the brain to train them.
 The **Training** and **Inference Configuration** properties set the graphics and timescale properties for the Unity application.